-- Are qualified electrical engineers, or persons who have received training from qualified electrical engineers and are suitably • experienced to operate devices, systems, plant, and machinery in accordance with pertinent laws and regulations. - Are familiar with the basic regulations concerning health and safety/accident prevention. - Have read and understood the safety guidelines given in all manuals, especially the instructions given in the operating guide of the unit. - Have good knowledge of the generic and specialist standards applicable to the specific application. • - Are familiar with the structure and operation of medium-voltage drives and the related risks.
+- Are qualified electrical engineers or persons who have received training from qualified electrical engineers and are suitably experienced to operate devices, systems, plants, and machinery in accordance with pertinent laws and regulations. - Are familiar with the basic regulations concerning health and safety/accident prevention. - Have read and understood the safety guidelines given in all guides provided with the unit, especially the instructions given in the operating guide of the drive. - Have good knowledge of the generic and specialist standards applicable to the specific application. - Are familiar with the structure and operation of medium-voltage drives and the related risks.
 Special training for medium-voltage installations may be necessary.

-2.3 Danger and Warnings
+2.3 Safety Precautions